johanc-safetyiq/jesi-user-upload-agent/README.md

    - Transitions ticket to Done/Closed
 3. **If Pending**: Skips ticket with "waiting for approval" message
 4. **If No Request**: Logs warning (unexpected state)

+### For Info Required Tickets
+1. **Skip Processing**: These tickets are awaiting manual intervention
+2. **Manual Action Required**:
+   - Create 1Password entry for the tenant
+   - Transition ticket back to "Open" status
+3. **Next Run**: Agent will retry processing when ticket is back in "Open" status

 ## File Processing Capabilities